-Any woman (and even men) can get Breast Cancer, which is why it is so important to know about the disease and all potential treatments for it.
+Any woman (and even men) can get Breast Cancer, which is why it is so important to know about the disease and all potential treatments.
 It is often not clear why some people get cancer and others do not.
 The more we learn about the disease, the better we get at curing or managing it.

 What is cancer?

 It is natural in life that we are all born, grow and all eventually die.
 The cells that make up our bodies are just the same.
-They have a life cycle which involves multiplying, growing and eventually dying in a process called ‘apoptosis’.
+Each cell in our bodies also has its own life cycle which involves multiplying, growing and eventually dying in a process called ‘apoptosis’.

 In cancer, some of the cells of the body will misbehave and do not carry out their normal cycle.
 They will continue to grow and multiply, but will not die.
 Eventually they will spend all of their time multiplying and none of their time working as normal cells do, which leads to the growth of a tumour.
-This tumour invades the normal cells and makes new blood cells to feed its growth.
-The process soon gets out of control.
+This tumour invades the normal cells and tissue making new blood cells to feed its growth, enabling it to spread elsewhere.

-Eventually the tumour decides to break up and uses the bloodstream and lymphatic cleaning system of the body to travel to distant parts of the body, such as the brain and the bones, the liver and the lungs.
-There these small cancer cells will settle and begin to multiply in their new position, destroying the normal functional tissue in that area.
+Eventually the tumour decides to break up and uses the bloodstream and lymphatic cleaning system of the body to travel to distant parts of the body, such as the brain, the bones, the liver and the lungs.
+There, these small cancer cells will settle and begin to multiply in their new position, destroying the normal functional tissue in that area.
 These are called ‘metastases’ and the increase in these tumours will eventually lead to death.

 Is Breast Cancer common?